proper-testing/proper-testing.github.io/README.md

 *   links to (preferably locally saved) talks and papers (+bibliography info)
 *   separate "Talks" tab (not only academic talks, but also presentations, podcasts etc.)
-*   humorous version of presentation with "times said 'proper'" counter
 *   EDoc pages color theme that resembles the main page